UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_postgresql.md

 - `deadlock_timeout` (Number) This is the amount of time, in milliseconds, to wait on a lock before checking to see if there is a deadlock condition.
 The default is `1000` (upstream default).
 - `default_toast_compression` (String) Specifies the default TOAST compression method for values of compressible columns.
 The default is `lz4`.
 Only available for PostgreSQL 14+.
 - `idle_in_transaction_session_timeout` (Number) Time out sessions with open transactions after this number of milliseconds.
-- `io_combine_limit` (Number) EXPERIMENTAL: Controls the largest I/O size in operations that combine I/O in 8kB units.
-Version 17 and up only.
-- `io_max_combine_limit` (Number) EXPERIMENTAL: Controls the largest I/O size in operations that combine I/O in 8kB units, and silently limits the user-settable parameter io_combine_limit.
-Version 18 and up only.
-Changing this parameter causes a service restart.
-- `io_max_concurrency` (Number) EXPERIMENTAL: Controls the maximum number of I/O operations that one process can execute simultaneously.
-Version 18 and up only.
-Changing this parameter causes a service restart.
-- `io_method` (String) EXPERIMENTAL: Controls the maximum number of I/O operations that one process can execute simultaneously.
-Version 18 and up only.
-Changing this parameter causes a service restart.
-- `io_workers` (Number) io_max_concurrency.
-EXPERIMENTAL: Number of IO worker processes, for io_method=worker.
-Version 18 and up only.
-Changing this parameter causes a service restart.
 - `ip_filter` (List of String) IP filter.
 Allow incoming connections from CIDR address block, e.g. '10.20.0.0/16'.
 - `jit` (Boolean) Controls system-wide use of Just-in-Time Compilation (JIT).
 - `log_autovacuum_min_duration` (Number) Causes each action executed by autovacuum to be logged if it ran for at least the specified number of milliseconds.
 Setting this to zero logs all autovacuum actions.
 Minus-one disables logging autovacuum actions.
 The default is `1000`.